5v1988/bdd-transform-values/README.md

         ...
     </plugin>

-After adding this on `pom.xml`, along surefire-plugin, `mvn test` either substitutes values from yaml file by matching the path or auto-generate like in case of date values.
+After adding this plugin dependency on `pom.xml`, along with surefire-plugin, `mvn test` either substitutes values from yaml file by matching the path or auto-generate like in case of date values.
 Please also note that it doesn't modify the original feature files, but the ones in build directory: `target`